helloravisha/rate-limiter/README.md

 ## Project Requirement

-Using Java, write a rate limiting  microservice that throttles a given API with the given configuration
+write a rate limiting  microservice that throttles a given API with the given configuration